marcoaaz/AcevedoEtAl._2024a_POAM/README.md

 ## Future Updates

 We expect to increase the efficiency of Algorithm 2 and provide explanatory videos for new users who would like to learn to acquire their images (microscope stage rotation and capturing) and manage the files for effectively use POAM.
-Feel free to contact me for scientific collaboration.
+POAM should have an implementation in slide scanners and/or upright microscopes with 3d-printed motorised stages.
+Feel free to contact us for scientific collaboration/funding sources.

-Thanks.
-:)
+Thank you.